Melissa Hart (politician): Career

+State senate

+She was the first Republican woman to represent Pennsylvania at the federal level.
+Prior to her service in Congress, Hart served in the Pennsylvania Senate, where she chaired the finance committee.
+She was the first Republican woman elected to serve a full term in the Pennsylvania Senate in 1990 when she was 28 years old.
+In her first run for office, Hart defeated an incumbent in a senate district that included parts of Allegheny, Westmoreland and Armstrong counties.

+Congress

 In November 2000, Hart was elected to the House of Representatives from the Fourth District of the State of Pennsylvania, winning an open seat previously held by a Democrat.
 She had served as a senator in the Pennsylvania Senate from 1991 to 2001.
 She was later appointed co-chair of the Platform Committee for the 2004 Republican National Convention.